-I believe that meditating has many benefits—but I seldom manage to actually do it.
-Usually, I give up after just a few minutes of “om-ing” because I can’t seem to settle into the right frame of mind.
+Meditating has many benefits—but most of us seldom manage to actually do it.
+Usually, we give up after just a few minutes of “om-ing” because we can’t seem to settle into the right frame of mind.
 If you, too, are a frustrated would-be meditator, you may have experienced the same problem.

 Silently say to yourself, My mind is calming and settling.
 This marks your intention to meditate and activates the executive systems in the prefrontal cortex of your brain, thereby directing other systems in the brain toward the goal you’ve set—in this instance, calming the mind.